spinnaker/spinnaker.github.io/concepts/index.md

 ### Stage

 A *Stage* in Spinnaker is an action that forms an atomic building block for a pipeline.
 You can sequence stages in a Pipeline in any order, though some stage sequences may be more common than others.
-Spinnaker comes pre-packaged with a number of stages such as Deploy, Resize, Disable, Manual Judgment, and many more.
+Spinnaker provides a number of stages such as Deploy, Resize, Disable, Manual Judgment, and many more.
 You can see the full list of stages and read about implementation details for each provider in the [Reference](/reference/providers) section.

 ### Deployment Strategies